 Separate your personal and band finances by opening a dedicated business bank account and obtaining a business credit card.
 This streamlines financial management and supports accurate bookkeeping.

-Depending on your location and the nature of your band’s activities, you may need specific licenses and permits.
+Depending on your location and the nature of your band’s activities, you may need specific licenses and permits report.
 Our business license report service can help you quickly learn which ones you’ll need to apply for.

 Establishing a publishing company enables you to collect publishing royalties for your music.
-Having this record label can be an essential step for protecting your intellectual property and maximizing revenue.
+Having this start a record label business can be an essential step for protecting your intellectual property and maximizing revenue.

 Protect your band name, logo, and original music by obtaining trademarks and copyrights.
 Trademarks safeguard your brand identity, while copyrights protect your creative works.
 If you’re not sure whether a trademark or copyright is right for you, consult with an attorney.